Khalid100000/Task_management_odoo16/readme.md

 <ol>
   <li>open the local host or the server website </li>
-  <li>the ip adress with the details regarding the locationn will be present</li>
+  <li>the ip adress with the details regarding the locationn will be present in visitors tab in website module</li>
   <li>Log in to the Odoo system with appropriate access rights.</li>
   <li>Navigate to the "Task Management" menu to access the tasks.</li>
   <li>Create new tasks, providing the necessary details such as name, description, deadline, and stage.</li>